Automated Battery Swapping

 Does the robot turn off during the swap?

-No. Most modern swapping systems utilize a small internal capacitor or a secondary "bridge" battery.
-This keeps the onboard computer, navigation stack, and communication modules powered, ensuring the robot doesn't need to reboot and re-localize after the swap.
+No. Most modern swapping systems use a small internal capacitor or secondary "bridge" battery.
+This keeps the onboard computer, navigation stack, and communication modules humming along, so the robot skips any reboot or re-localization after the swap.

 How much space does a swapping station require?